abdlrhman08/BPE-Compression/README.md

 ## Compressed bytes structure
 - first byte tells the number of entries in the lookup taple appended in the end of the bytestream
-- the data after compression in raw bytes
+- the data after compression in just raw bytes
 - the lookup table which adds unnoticeable overhead

 ### Contributing